Skip to main content

 17 Patient group direction (PGD)

-Whilst it is necessary that all medicines administered by a practitioner are given on the authority of an authorized prescriber, in some area certain medicines can be initiated by practitioners in accordance with a patient group direction (PGD).
+Whilst it is necessary that all medicines administered by a practitioner are given on the authority of an authorised prescriber, in some area certain medicines can be initiated by practitioners in accordance with a patient group direction (PGD).

 PGD’s must comply with NICE guidance (opens in new window).